emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

     ( horn A x y z f g)

 -- [RS17, Theorem 5.5] proves that both notions of Segal types are logically equivalent.
-#def isSegal-iff-is-local-horn-inclusion
+#def is-segal-iff-is-local-horn-inclusion
   (A : U)                       -- A type.
-  : iff (isSegal A) (is-local-horn-inclusion A)
+  : iff (is-segal A) (is-local-horn-inclusion A)
-  := (isSegal-is-local-horn-inclusion A , is-segal-is-local-horn-inclusion A)
+  := (is-local-horn-inclusion-is-segal A , is-segal-is-local-horn-inclusion A)
 ```

 ## Segal function and extension types